jpineda30/Project-2/readme.md

 * Users can create their own single user profile (first and last name, email, and password) and log in into the system.
 * Logged in users (email and password) can then create a new patient profile and input their personal information and clinical history (first and last name, email, phone number; sex, age, previous diseases; current medication, allergies, and general observations).
-* After setting the profile of a patient, the user can create an appointment (date, start and end time of appointment, patient's name) and set a service treatment for that patient.
+* After setting the profile of a patient, the user can create an appointment (date, start and end time of appointment, and patient's name) and set a service treatment for that patient.
 * The calendar tool allows users to filter appointments by date.
 * Users can also add service treatments in a separate section.
 They can add a new service by adding the information and costs of said service.
+* The system currently allows editing information of patients, services, and appointments.

 <p>&nbsp;</p>